ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ## Mobility Management

-The Shahrood RC robot is built using components from the **LEGO MINDSTORMS Education Core Set (Serial number 45544)**, supplemented with additional **LEGO EV3 sets**, to deliver robust performance, reliability, and precise maneuverability for the World Robot Olympiad (WRO) 2025 Future Engineers category.
+The ShahroodRC robot is built using components from the **LEGO MINDSTORMS Education Core Set (Serial number 45544)**, supplemented with additional **LEGO EV3 sets**, to deliver robust performance, reliability, and precise maneuverability for the World Robot Olympiad (WRO) 2025 Future Engineers category.
 The robot’s dimensions are **20 cm (length)**, **13.5 cm (width)**, and **17.5 cm (height)**, optimized for agility within the competition’s 25 cm x 25 cm parking area and stability during navigation.
 Weighing **1 kg**, the robot employs a **rear-wheel drive system with front-wheel steering**, powered by two **EV3 Medium Motors**, enabling smooth movement and precise directional control across WRO 2025 challenges like wall-following, obstacle avoidance, and precise parking.

 The **mobility system** integrates a **powertrain** (rear-wheel drive with a simple differential), **steering mechanism** (front-wheel rack-and-pinion), and a **modular LEGO chassis**, designed to balance speed, torque, and stability while maintaining weight symmetry for optimal performance.
 This section provides comprehensive details on the system’s design, implementation, testing, and lessons learned, enabling another team to replicate the system and offering insights for further optimization.